Some Sourdough Resources

 With the growth of interest in baking, there has been an increasing number of classes in baking in general, as well as in bread and sourdough baking.
 Start by looking in your area - many areas have local colleges that have classes in their extension department.
 Many food and foodie stores offer classes.
 There are also specialty schools that offer only baking classes.

 If you are in North Central Texas, also called the Dallas/Ft.
 Worth area, I teach several sourdough baking courses from time to time.
-The classes are all around 1/2 to 1 day long, usually on Saturdays, and cost $35 to $100.
-We took some class pictures and put some information on line.
+The classes are all around 1/2 to 1 day long, usually on Saturdays, and cost $75 for most classes.
+We have class descriptions and pictures at the BakeWIthMike web page.
 I am also willing to travel to your location to teach classes there.

 Of course, the Internet has a remarkable amount of information.
 A search at Google will drown you in information.
 Still, here are some good sources of information.
 Please remember that the web is constantly changing and yesterday's great resource is today's 404.
 Please use the "contact us" page and let us know if any of the sites we are linked to are gone, or if you have found a great new site.